 Let $\eta$ denote the set of all hyperparameters.
 To pick the right $\eta$ for a given application setting, we need a measure of performance at a given $\eta$.
 Then, we can consider different values of $\eta$ and select the one that maximizes out-of-sample performance (on the validation data).
 The model's performance is measured by calculating our objective function on a validation set using the training set's estimated values.
 Formally, our score function for a given set of hyperparameters is:

 where $\Pii^* = \argmax_{\Pii} \FF(\Pii;\eta)$ and $N^{trn}(.)$ and $N^{val}(.)$ are counting functions within the training and validation data, respectively.
-Notice that the main differences between Equations \eqref{eq:ff_pi*} and \eqref{eq:score} is that here the model is {\it learnt} on the training data, but evaluated on the validation data.
+Notice that the main differences between Equations \eqref{eq:ff_pi*} and \eqref{eq:score} is that here the model is {\it learned} on the training data, but evaluated on the validation data.
 As such, the weight terms ($N(\cdot)$) and $\lambda_{adj}$ are calculated on the validation dataset, while the probability terms are based on the training set.
 In addition, one minor difference is that this score is normalized by $\frac{1}{1+\lambda_{rel}}$.
-Without this normalization, any hyperparameter optimization procedure will tend to select larger $\lambda_{rel}$ since without normalization, a larger $\lambda_{rel}$ leads to a higher score.
+Without this normalization, any hyperparameter optimization procedure will tend to select larger $\lambda_{rel}$ since a larger $\lambda_{rel}$ leads to a higher score.

 In the validation procedure, we select the hyperparameter values that have the highest $score$ on the validation dataset.
 Note that having a separate validation set is not necessary.
-We can also use other hyper-parameter optimization techniques such as cross-validation, which is implemented in the accompanying software package.
+We can also use other hyper-parameter optimization techniques such as cross-validation (and this option is available in our accompanying code-base).